+If you begin the Program in the FALL TERM Year Term First 9 Weeks Second 9 Weeks Fall SPA 501 Foundations of SPA and SPA 502 Prof. Writing and Research SPA 530 Higher Education Administration First Year Spring SPA 520 The American College Student SPA 535 Legal Issues in Higher Education Summer Take electives and/or skill courses Fall SPA 510 Issues in American Higher Education or SPA 511 Current Issues in Athletic Administration SPA 525 Student Programs and Assessment or SPA 526 Organization & Management of Athletic Programs Second Year Spring SPA 530 Higher Education Administration or SPA 531 Fiscal Issues in Athletic Administration Take an elective or Internship Summer Take electives and/or skill courses Note SPA 515: If the student is doing a Thesis, the student should take this course the term before beginning the Thesis or concurrently while beginning the Thesis.
+If the student is not doing a Thesis, the student may take this course at any time following SPA 510.

-If you begin the Program in the FALL TERM
+If you begin the Program in the SPRIN G TERM

-Year Term First 9 Weeks Second 9 Weeks
+Year ear Term First 9 Weeks Second 9 Weeks

-Fall SPA 501 Foundations of SPA and SPA 502 Prof. Writing and Research SPA 530 Higher Education Administration
+Fall

-First Year Spring SPA 520 The American College Student SPA 535 Legal Issues in Higher Education
+First Year Spring SPA 520 The American College Student and SPA 502 Prof. Writing and Research SPA 535 Legal Issues in Higher Education

 Summer Take electives and/or skill courses

-1 1

-Second Year Fall SPA 510 Issues in American Higher Education or SPA 511 Current Issues in Athletic Administration SPA 525 Student Programs and Assessment or SPA 526 Organization & Management of Athletic Programs
+Fall SPA 501 Foundations of SPA SPA 506 Group Dynamics

-Spring SPA 530 Higher Education Administration or SPA 531 Fiscal Issues in Athletic Administration Take an elective or Internship
+Second Year Spring SPA 530 Higher Education Administration or SPA 531 Fiscal Issues in Athletic Administration EDG 515 Educational Research Methods of take an elective or Internship

 Summer Take electives and/or skill courses

-1
+Third Year Fall SPA 510 Issues in American Higher Education or SPA 511 Current Issues in Athletic Administration SPA 525 Student Programs and Assessment or SPA 526 Organization & Management of Athletic Programs

+'

-Note SPA 515: If the student is doing a Thesis, the student should take this course the term before beginning the Thesis or concurrently while beginning the Thesis.
-If the student is not doing a Thesis, the student may take this course at any time following SPA 510.
+Note the Thesis or c ne student is doing a Thesis, the student shoul oncurrently while beginning the Thesis.
+If th ourse at any time following SPA 510.

-If you begin the Program in the SPRING TERM Year Term First 9 Weeks Second 9 Weeks Fall Spring First Year SPA 520 The American College Student and SPA 502 Prof. Writing and Research SPA 535 Legal Issues in Higher Education Summer Take electives and/or skill courses Fall SPA 501 Foundations of SPA SPA 506 Group Dynamics Second Year Spring SPA 530 Higher Education Administration or SPA 531 Fiscal Issues in Athletic Administration EDG 515 Educational Research Methods or take an elective or Internship Summer Immer Take electives and/or skill courses - Third Year Fall SPA 510 Issues in American Higher Education or SPA 511 Current Issues in Athletic AdministrationSPA 525 Student Programs and Asser or SPA 526 Organization & Manager Athletic Programs Note SPA 515: If the student is doing a Thesis, the student should take this course the term before beginning the Thesis or concurrently while beginning the Thesis.
-If the student is not doing a Thesis, the student may take this course at any time following SPA 510.